ghzalwn/flutter-test-lora/README.md

 ## Prerequisites

 - An API key from [Polygon.io](https://polygon.io)
-(please use this API key) kAHMK3303qDjYC5gzsKtpCA537NvQIaw
+(please use this API key: kAHMK3303qDjYC5gzsKtpCA537NvQIaw)

 ## Scenario